Patrick Henry Cronin: Trial

 The public was so steeped in press coverage of the Cronin case, it was very difficult to find jurors who had not already formed an opinion of the case.
-Jury selection began on August 26, 1889 and continued through October 22.
+Jury selection began on August 26, 1889, and continued through October 22.
 1,115 men were interviewed, making this (at the time) the largest and longest jury selection process in American history.
 The trial began on October 23, 1889, and 5,000 people came to the courthouse (of which only 200 could fit in the courtroom).
 Over the following seven weeks of the trial, the defense and prosecution called 190 witnesses.
-At the time, it was the longest running trial in American history.
+At the time, it was the longest-running trial in American history.

 During the trial, the prosecution focused on the actions of Beggs, O'Sullivan, and Coughlin.
-Kunze was seen as a secondary player, not as guilty as the other men.
+Kunzel was seen as a secondary player, not as guilty as the other men.
 Many witnesses, as well as the defendants, admitted to their involvement with Clan na Gael.
 Some witnesses called testified that Cronin believed his life was in danger, others testified that they had been asked to harm or kill Cronin.
 There was an attempt to bribe the jury but the juror Charles C. Dix turned over the evidence to State's Attorney Joel Longnecker.

 Closing arguments took place from November 29 to December 12, 1889.
 Then, jurors deliberated to determine whether or not each defendant was guilty, and what the sentence would be for those found guilty (with a minimum sentence of 14 years in prison).
 The jurors deliberated for 70 hours before issuing verdicts.
-Seven men were indicted for Cronin's murder, and four—Patrick O'Sullivan, Dan Coughlin, Martin Burke, and John Kunzel—were found guilty and sentenced to prison time.
-Kunze served three years in prison but claimed innocence throughout.
-He was granted a new trial, and subsequently acquitted.
+Seven men were indicted for Cronin's murder, and four—Patrick O'Sullivan, Dan Coughlin, Martin Burke, and John Kunzel—were found guilty.
+O'Sullivan, Coughlin were found guilty of murder and each sentenced to life in prison, while Kunzel received a 3-year sentence for manslaughter.
+Kunzel, who claimed innocence throughout, was later granted a new trial and subsequently acquitted.
 Coughlin was acquitted at a second trial, likely because the jury was bribed.
-O'Sullivan and Burke died in prison in 1892.
+O'Sullivan and Burke both died in prison in 1892.
 John Beggs was found not guilty.
 Patrick Cooney, who rented the cottage as J.B.
 Simmonds, fled the country, and was never found.